krispingal/krispingal.github.io/content/articles/geohash/index.md

 ### H3
 {{< figure src="H3.avif" title="Fig 5.
-How Uber's H3 hierarchical spatial index allow users to partition the world into hexagons" attr="Uber engineering blog https://www.uber.com/blog/h3/"loading="lazy" >}}
+How Uber's H3 hierarchical spatial index allow users to partition the world into hexagons" alt="How Uber's H3 hierarchical spatial index allow users to partition the world into hexagons" attr="Uber engineering blog https://www.uber.com/blog/h3/"loading="lazy" >}}

 **H3**, developed by Uber, is a hierarchical spatial index that uses **hexagonal cells** (with a few pentagons to cover the sphere) to represent geographic areas.
 - **Advantages:**